 But even in the mainstream, those assumptions have been dashed, as I noticed when someone recently introduced themselves to me as a “straight, cisgender drag queen.”
 Clearly I need to get out more, because it took me a minute to translate that this person:

 - Prefers sex partners of the opposite gender;

 - Identifies with/embraces the gendered body they were born into; in this case (as far as I could tell), male; and

 - Performs, or appears in public, as a female.

 Only one of those adjectives has to do with gender (“cisgender,” which sociologists Kristen Schilt and Laurel Westbrook define as a label for “individuals who have a match between the gender they were assigned at birth, their bodies, and their personal identity”).

-But if you sometimes find today’s nuanced sexual/social identities daunting, these concrete tips will help you up your use of gender neutral language and assumptions:
+But if you sometimes find today’s nuanced sexual/social identities daunting (and even if you don’t!), these concrete tips can help increase your ability to use gender neutral language and assumptions: